 Two questionnaires for the establishment of national fire reports (country profiles) and a database on forest fire management capabilities are set out in Annexes I and II.
 The countries listed in Annex I are requested to submit a national fire report (country profile).
 The questionnaire on the fire management database (Annex II) should be filled by all ECE member states and other countries participating in the conference.
-Countries are urged to deliver the reports to the ECE by 1 December 2002.
+Countries are urged to deliver the reports to the ECE by 15 February 2004.

 Invited and voluntary oral presentations will address the problems highlighted in the country profiles or cover the aspects listed in the draft conference programme (see above).
-Oral presentations will be given only by the target group of countries, i.e., the Eastern Mediterranean countries, the Balkan countries, the Near East and Central Asian countries (ECE member states and additionally Mongolia and People's Republic of China).
+Oral presentations will be given only by the target group of countries, i.e., the Eastern Mediterranean countries, the Balkan countries, the Near East and Central Asian countries (UNECE member states and additionally Mongolia and People's Republic of China).

-Abstracts of invited and voluntary papers must be transmitted digitally to the ECE secretariat, with a copy to the GFMC and the host country.
+Abstracts of invited and voluntary papers must be transmitted in the electronic format to the UNECE secretariat, with a copy to the GFMC and the host country.

-Adresses for submission of abstracts:
+Addresses for submission of abstracts:

+Mr. Jorge Najera

+Economic Affairs Officer

+UNECE Trade Development and Timber Division, Timber Branch

-Mr. Jorge Najera Economic Affairs Officer Timber Section, UN-ECE Trade Division Palais des Nations CH-1211 Genève 10
+Palais des Nations

+CH-1211 Genève 10
-Fax: ++41-22-917-0041

-Tel: ++41-22-917-3240
+Tel: ++41-22-917-3240 Fax: ++41-22-917-0041

-e-mail: J orge.Najera@unece.org
+e-mail: Jorge.Najera@unece.org

-Mr. Johann G. Goldammer The Global Fire Monitoring Center (GFMC) Fire Ecology Research Group, c/o Freiburg University P.O.
-Box D - 79085 Freiburg GERMANY
+Mr. Johann G. Goldammer

+The Global Fire Monitoring Center (GFMC)

+Fire Ecology Research Group, c/o Freiburg University

+P.O.
+Box

+D - 79085 Freiburg

+GERMANY

-Tel: ++49-761-808011 Fax: ++49-761-808012 e-mail: Johann.Goldammer@fire.uni-freiburg.de
+Tel: ++49-761-808011 Fax: ++49-761-808012

+e-mail: johann.goldammer@fire.uni-freiburg.de

-Mr. Sukru Yasar Yuksel Head of Training Department General Directorate of Forestry OGM Gazi Tesisleri, Gazi, Ankara TURKEY
+Mr. Sukru Yasar Yuksel

+Head of Training Department General Directorate of Forestry OGM Gazi Tesisleri Gazi, Ankara TURKEY

-Tel: +90-312 22251877 Fax: +90-312 2123831 e-mail: egt@ogm.gov.tr
+Tel: +90-312-2225107 Fax: +90-312-2123831 e-mail: egt@ogm.gov.tr